Commission an Instrument

 No two people have quite the same way of drawing sound from an instrument, or want exactly the same end result.
 Mirroring this, Roger has a range of techniques, the exact detail of which he keeps for his own use, for hardening and ageing wood and developing ground colours.

 This approach is relevant for facsimiles and regular instruments alike and will help him decide on wood selection and all the processes thereafter to completion.

 Roger listens to recordings on specialist electrostatic speakers, and often borrows recordings of performances which are especially dear to his client.
-By listening carefully ‘into’ the sound it is surprising how much detail he can pick up about an instrument, things like the volume of air inside the instrument and clues about the stiffness and hardness of the plates, an understanding which can be a huge help during the making.
+By listening carefully ‘into’ the sound, it is surprising how much detail he can pick up about an instrument, such as the volume of air inside the instrument and clues about the stiffness and hardness of the plates, an understanding which can be a huge help during the making.